-38,234 Acres
+State Lands 38,234 Acres

-3 Acres
+Private Inholding (1) 3 Acres

-247 Acres
+Bodies of Water (30) 247 Acres

+Elevation

-900 Feet
+(minimum) 900 Feet

-3,700 Feet
+(maximum) 3,700 Feet

-15 Miles
+Foot trails 15 Miles

 Non-conforming Uses: None

 HUDSON GORGE

 This Wilderness Area is in the Towns of Newcomb and Minerva, Essex County, and the Town of Indian Lake, Hamilton County.
 It encompasses the wildest and most remote section of the Hudson River, as well as a spectacular white water gorge.